Caltech-IPAC/hiresprv/docs/_sources/index.rst.txt

 Installation Instructions
 =========================

-The HIRES-PRV Python library can be installed from PyPy:
+The HIRES-PRV Python library can be installed from PyPI:

 .. code-block:: bash